stoeps13/connections-doc/source/admin/admin/t_admin_communities_config_fulldelete.md

 8. Communities in the trash area are purged after 90 days by default.
 To change number of days after which a community in trash is fully deleted, change the `<comm:daysToDelete>` property.

+    !!! note
-    **Note:** If you set `<comm:daysToDelete>0</comm:daysToDelete>`, communities are not deleted immediately and remain in the trash for at least one day.
+    If you set `<comm:daysToDelete>0</comm:daysToDelete>`, communities are not deleted immediately and remain in the trash for at least one day.
 This is because the background task purges any communities in trash older than `comm:daysToDelete` days.
 At least 24 hours has to pass for a Community to be in the trash for one day \(which is \> 0\) days.

 9. After making changes, you must check the configuration files back in, and you must do so during the same wsadmin session in which you checked them out for the changes to take effect.
 See *Applying property changes in Communities* for information about how to save and apply your changes.